ReLU Neural Networks with Linear Layers are Biased Towards Single- and Multi-Index Models: Discussion, Limitations, and Future Directions

+It is important to note that the number of linear layers to add should be treated as a tunable hyperparameter; \Cref{thm:effective rank bound} implies that adding too many linear layers with a fixed number of training samples can result in global minimizers that underestimate the index rank of the ground truth function.
+However, the number of linear layers at which such rank-deficient solutions occur may be large.
+In our experiments, we never observed rank-deficient solutions when training with a moderate number of linear layers ($L \le 9$) and using standard initialization schemes and optimization techniques.

+One limitation of our theoretical analysis is the focus on properties of global or near-global minimizers.
+We do not analyze the dynamics of specific optimization algorithms, in contrast with \cite{Damian_Lee_Soltanolkotabi_2022}, which provides generalization bounds in terms of sample complexity of a shallow network trained with a modified form of gradient descent.
+An interesting extension of this work would be to analyze whether adding linear layers allows specific optimization algorithms to converge to functions with small $R_L$ cost, as we observe in experiments.
+In that case, \Cref{thm:effective rank bound} suggests that these solutions would have small effective index rank.

-A key limitation of the current work is that our analysis framework does not extend easily to deep networks with multiple nonlinear layers.
-The only work of which we are aware addressing this problem places strong assumptions on the distribution of the test and training data or else does not apply to scalar-valued functions.
-In general, understanding the representation costs of general deep nonlinear networks remains a significant open problem for the community.
+Finally, a key limitation of the current work is that our analysis framework does not extend easily to deep networks with multiple nonlinear layers.
+The inductive bias studied in this work is not directly indicative of the inductive bias of deep ReLU networks.
+Specifically, the inductive bias of deep ReLU networks does not appear to inherently favor functions with low mixed-variation; see \Cref{sec:different architecture experiments} for a numerical study of training deep ReLU networks on data from a single-index model.
+These experiments show that adding ReLU layers does not produce functions with low mixed variation and does not enhance generalization in this setting.
+Progress towards understanding the inductive bias of deep ReLU networks is found in \cite{jacot2022implicit,jacot2024bottleneck}, but more fully understanding the representation costs of general nonlinear deep networks remains a significant open problem for the community.